 This book is written as a fable about a group of parents who arrive at Camp Moriah with the goal of “fixing” their problematic children.
 The camp begins with a 2-day program for the parents, followed by a 60-day camp for the kids.
 Over the 2 days, the parents gain new insights about themselves and their relationships.
 The book traces how the parents come to realize (i) the pattern of conflict, (ii) the root cause of their struggles/conflicts at home and at work, and (iii) what they must do to truly resolve them.

 We’ll now briefly introduce The Anatomy of Peace in 2 parts.
-Do get a copy of our full 12-page summary for more details or get the full mojo from the book.
+Do get a copy of our full 12-page summary for more details.

 Part 1: The Root of Conflict